 Participants must be physically capable of hiking for 4 to 6 hours a day with up to 1600 vertical increases.
 It’s essential to have sure feet and good backcountry skiing technique, especially kick turns for the ascent.
 To reach the bivouac of the Damavand resort at 4,200 m, one must carry a somewhat hefty backpack with a sleeping bag, sleeping pad, and food for 24 hours.

 Getting acclimated for Iranian ski vacations For ski mountaineers, the Alborz range, which has Damavand mountain (5,670 m) as its highest peak, is still a well-kept secret.
-Even experienced mountaineers must assure proper acclimatization at these altitudes.
+Even experienced mountaineers must ensure proper acclimatization at these altitudes.

 We advise acclimatizing either in the Doberar Mountains or at Alam-Kuh depending on the amount of snow and the weather.
 The other acclimatization zone is at Damavand Bargah Sevom, 4,200 m, or with an elevation of 4.848 m, Alam Kuh offers also acclimatization.
 In the Doberar area and Lasem ski zone, you stay with locals in Lasem local house or Polour climbing resort.
 In the final two weeks before departure, we advise taking either one or the other of the ski tours to an elevation of at least 3,500 meters.
 These tours’ acclimatization will be effective for up to three weeks.

-Mount Doberar GUD22OCT25A
+Mount Doberar 25GUD0102F

-1. It’s not my first time to pay a quick visit this website, i am visiting
+It’s not my first time to pay a quick visit this website, i am visiting

 this site dailly and obtain good information from here daily.